L0ll0/Plants/README.md

 # Plants
-A little project providing a web-server managing system for plants
+A little project providing a web-server managing system for a plant